JueLin/stylegan3-texture-analysis-synthesis/README.md

 ## Dataset

-To be announced
+The dataset can be downloaded from https://doi.org/10.5281/zenodo.8381952

 ## Pretrained Model

-Pretrained models, including both generator and encoder (as describled in the paper) can be downloaded from [here](https://drive.google.com/file/d/1zKNcfjXvf5Shr5QkFXXs6ZDTxnv5qDcm/view?usp=share_link)
+Pretrained models, including both generator and encoder (as describled in the paper) can be downloaded from https://doi.org/10.5281/zenodo.8388272

 ## Train a Synthesis Model